texts to keep you occupied

 A group of friends tried planning a dinner party for the weekend before, and I was like *checks astrology calendar* can we do October 22?

 Really looking forward to it.
 Hoping to make something from a medieval cookbook.
 Hoping to stew some quince.
 Hoping to wear a flouncy blouse.
-Hoping to carry around a little candlestick and make tempera paints with lapis lazuli and have ecstatic religious visions.
+Hoping to carry around a little candlestick and make tempera paints with lapis lazuli and have ecstatic religious visions1.
 Etc. TGIT IYKYK.

 When asked, as a teen, what I wanted my career to be, I said “Renaissance Woman.”
 Never thought I could get so close as this.